Should Ipilimumab Be the New “Standard” for Refractory MCC?

 For attribution, please cite this work as:

-Miller, David M. Should Ipilimumab Be the New ‘Standard’ for Refractory MCC?
+Miller, D. M. Should Ipilimumab Be the New ‘Standard’ for Refractory MCC?
 Journal of Cutaneous Oncology 2, (2024).